syadav001/fdk-client-java/documentation/APPLICATION.md

 Success.
 Updates and returns a cart object as shown below.
-Refer `UpdateRequestCartResponse` for more details.
+Refer `UpdateCartResponse` for more details.

-Schema: `UpdateRequestCartResponse`
+Schema: `UpdateCartResponse`

 *Examples:*